Methylphenidate: Adverse effects

 The most common side effects associated with methylphenidate (in standard and extended-release formulations) are appetite loss, dry mouth, anxiety/nervousness, nausea, and insomnia.
 Gastrointestinal adverse effects may include abdominal pain and weight loss.
-Nervous system adverse effects may include akathisia (agitation/restlessness), irritability, dyskinesia (tics), oromandibular dystonia, lethargy (drowsiness/fatigue), and dizziness.
+Nervous system adverse effects may include akathisia (agitation/restlessness), irritability, dyskinesia (tics), lethargy (drowsiness/fatigue), and dizziness.
 Cardiac adverse effects may include palpitations, changes in blood pressure, and heart rate (typically mild), and tachycardia (rapid heart rate).
 Ophthalmologic adverse effects may include blurred vision caused by pupil dilatation and dry eyes, with less frequent reports of diplopia and mydriasis.
+In some cases, tolerance might be an issue with stimulants like methylphenidate.

+Results from a 2024 systematic review showed that methylphenidate significantly improves ADHD symptoms and broadband measures but can cause appetite suppression and other adverse events in children and adolescents.
 Smokers with ADHD who take methylphenidate may increase their nicotine dependence, and smoke more often than before they began using methylphenidate, with increased nicotine cravings and an average increase of 1.3 cigarettes per day.

 There is some evidence of mild reductions in height with prolonged treatment in children.
 This has been estimated at 1 cm or less per year during the first three years with a total decrease of 3 cm over 10 years.

 Hypersensitivity (including skin rash, urticaria, and fever) is sometimes reported when using transdermal methylphenidate.
 The Daytrana patch has a much higher rate of skin reactions than oral methylphenidate.

 Methylphenidate can worsen psychosis in people who are psychotic, and in very rare cases it has been associated with the emergence of new psychotic symptoms.
 It should be used with extreme caution in people with bipolar disorder due to the potential induction of mania or hypomania.
 There have been very rare reports of suicidal ideation, but some authors claim that evidence does not support a link.
-Logorrhea is occasionally reported.
-Libido disorders, disorientation, and visual hallucinations are very rarely reported.
+Logorrhea is occasionally reported and visual hallucinations are very rarely reported.
 Priapism is a very rare adverse event that can be potentially serious.

-U.S. Food and Drug Administration-commissioned studies in 2011, indicate that in children, young adults, and adults there is no association between serious adverse cardiovascular events (sudden death, heart attack, and stroke) and the medical use of methylphenidate or other ADHD stimulants.
+U.S. Food and Drug Administration-commissioned studies in 2011 indicate that in children, young adults, and adults, there is no association between serious adverse cardiovascular events (sudden death, heart attack, and stroke) and the medical use of methylphenidate or other ADHD stimulants.

 Because some adverse effects may only emerge during chronic use of methylphenidate, a constant watch for adverse effects is recommended.

-A 2018 Cochrane review found that methylphenidate might be associated with serious side effects such as heart problems, psychosis, and death.
-The certainty of the evidence was stated as very low.
+A 2018 Cochrane review found the drug "may be associated with a number of serious adverse events as well as a large number of non‐serious adverse events in children and adolescents".
+It stated "it is not possible to accurately estimate the actual risk of adverse events" because the quality of evidence in the 260 studies assessed was "very low".

-A 2018 review found tentative evidence that it may cause both serious and non-serious adverse effects in children.